jbladant/ORCA2-demonstrator/README.md

 [The Paleo Earth set-up for the early Eocene](https://github.com/jbladant/ORCA2-demonstrator/blob/main/Paleo_Earth.md) includes changes in location of continents, rotating the tripolar grid, and changing bathymetry.

 This demonstrator is a contribution to the NEMO Zoo hackathon 2025.

+Exeter, 20th June 2025

 <img src="https://www.nemo-ocean.eu/wp-content/uploads/graphics.004-1024x576.jpeg" align="center" width="400">